Agent Attention: On the Integration of Softmax and Linear Attention: Introduction

-In this paper, we innovatively introduce an additional set of tokens $A$ to the attention triplet $(Q, K, V)$, yielding a quadruplet attention paradigm $(Q, A, K, V)$, dubbed \textbf{Agent Attention}.
-As illustrated in \cref{fig:3type_attn}(c), the resulting agent attention module is composed of two conventional Softmax attention operations.
-The first Softmax attention is applied to the triplet $(A, K, V)$, where the agent tokens $A$ serve as the \emph{queries} to aggregate information from the value tokens $V$, with attention matrix calculated between $A$ and $K$.
-The second Softmax attention is performed on the triplet $(Q, A, V_A)$, where $V_A$ is the result of the previous step, forming the final output of the proposed agent attention.
-Intuitively, the newly introduced tokens $A$ can be viewed as ``agents'' for the query tokens $Q$, as they directly collect information from $K$ and $V$, and then deliver the result to $Q$.
-The query tokens $Q$ no longer need to directly communicate with the original keys $K$ and values $V$.
-Hence we call the tokens $A$ the \emph{agent tokens}.
+In this paper, in contrast to restricting receptive field or introducing sparsity, we propose a novel quadruplet attention paradigm $(Q, A, K, V)$, dubbed \textbf{Agent Attention}, which exploits redundancy between attention weights to achieve both high model expressiveness and low computation complexity.
+As shown in \cref{fig:motivation}, in Softmax attention, each query aggregates information from all features, incurring quadratic complexity.
+In fact, many queries, such as those denoting sky in \cref{fig:motivation}a, require similar information.
+Therefore, our motivation is to eliminate the direct contact between each query and key, and instead use a small number of agent tokens $A$ to act as the ``agent'' for queries, capturing diverse semantic information from all features, and then presenting it to each query.
+As illustrated in \cref{fig:motivation}b and \cref{fig:3type_attn}c, the resulting agent attention is composed of two conventional Softmax attention operations.
+The first Softmax attention treats agent tokens $A$ as \emph{queries} to aggregate agent features $V_A$ from all values $V$, and the second utilizes agent tokens $A$ as \emph{keys}, broadcasting the global information from agent features $V_A$ to each query and forming the final output.
+Intuitively, the newly introduced tokens $A$ serve as ``agent'' for the query tokens $Q$, as they directly collect information from $K$ and $V$, and then deliver the result to $Q$.

 Due to the intrinsic redundancy in global self-attention, the number of agent tokens can be designed to be much smaller than the number of query tokens.
-For example, we find that simply pooling the original query tokens to form the agent tokens works surprisingly well.
-This property endows agent attention with high efficiency, reducing the quadratic complexity (in the number of tokens) of Softmax attention to linear complexity.
-Meanwhile, the global context modelling capability is preserved.
-Interestingly, as illustrated in \cref{fig:3type_attn}, the proposed agent attention can be viewed as a generalized from of linear attention, which explains how agent attention addresses the dilemma between efficiency and expressiveness from a novel perspective.
-In other words, agent attention seamlessly integrates Softmax and linear attention, and enjoys benefits from both worlds.
+This property endows agent attention with high efficiency, reducing the quadratic complexity of Softmax attention to linear complexity while preserving global context modelling capability.
+Interestingly, as illustrated in \cref{fig:3type_attn}, the proposed agent attention practically forms an elegant integration of Softmax and linear attention, which explains how it achieves both high efficiency and high expressiveness from a novel perspective.

 We empirically verify the effectiveness of our model across diverse vision tasks, including image classification, object detection, semantic segmentation and image generation.
 Our method yields substantial improvements in various tasks, particularly in high-resolution scenarios.
 Noteworthy, our agent attention can be directly plugged into pre-trained large diffusion models, and without any additional training, it not only accelerates the generation process, but also notably improves the generation quality.